user:

 An important feature of all codependent technologies is that it is the combined use of different services/technologies that leads to, or enhances, their intended clinical effect.
 Therefore, the benefits of both technologies should be assessed together (rather than assessing each technology in isolation).
 There are a number of different scenarios for possible codependencies that involve medical services:

-• A therapeutic medical service and an investigative medical service.
+• An investigative medical service and a therapeutic medical service.
 For example, a diagnostic imaging service that identifies patients who may benefit from a specialised treatment, such as targeted radiotherapy.

 • An investigative medical service and a medicine.
 For example, a test that identifies which patients may benefit from a particular medicine.